Blog

 Since being first described over 100 years ago (1), FFPE tissues have become a vital resource for studying disease processes and aiding the diagnosis and treatment of many diseases.
 For example, in oncology, researchers and physicians rely on FFPE tissues to detect cancer genes as well as look for and track changes in tumor morphology over time (2).
 In pathology, FFPE tissue blocks are a gold standard for diagnostics.

-In recent years, spatially resolved transcriptomics has started to gain popularity for the profiling of tissue samples allowing scientists to measure gene activity and map where it occurs.
+In recent years, spatially resolved transcriptomics has started to gain popularity for the spatial profiling of tissue samples allowing scientists to measure gene activity and map where it occurs.
 While FFPE processing is prized for its advantages, it is also associated with challenges that complicate sequencing-based approaches, causing some to favor fresh frozen tissues for these applications (Table 1).
 However, as technologies advance and are able to overcome these challenges, we can open the biobank vaults and bring transcriptomic-level analysis to archived samples.

 Table 1.
 Advantages and previous disadvantages of FFPE tissue processing.
 Although the listed disadvantages have historically limited the use of FFPE tissues for spatial transcriptomics, technology advances, like the optimized chemistry of Visium Spatial Gene Expression for FFPE, are changing the status quo.